One of DC’s most famous neighborhoods is a prime place to breakfast or brunch before hitting the shops, waterfront, or the National Mall.

 3050 K St., NW

-At night, chef Fabio and Maria Trabocchi’s luxe waterfront Italian is still a hangout for VIPs (hello, Barack and Michelle).
-Brunch can skew a little younger and livelier thanks to bottomless Champagne with the three-course menu (a la carte is also available).
-We wouldn’t call it cost-saving at $65 per person, but entrees go for nearly that much in the evening.
-The prix-fixe—which includes a warm pastry basket, choice of appetizer, entree, dessert, and all the bubbles—is generous.
+At night, chef Fabio Trabocchi’s luxe waterfront Italian is a celebrity hangout of the Washington and Hollywood variety.
+Brunch can skew a little younger and livelier thanks to a prix-fixe with bottomless Prosecco and brunch cocktails (a la carte is also available).
+It’s not your average all-you-can-sip at $95 per person, but the set menu—which includes a warm pastry basket, choice of appetizer, entree, dessert—is generous.

 2800 Pennsylvania Ave., NW